com-480-data-visualization/com480-project-colocaviz/README.md

 > **What others have already done with the data?**
-    - Plenty of visualisation on food production done with the second dataset can be found[here][https://ourworldindata.org/agricultural-production#article-licence]
+    - The Food and Agriculture Organization of the United Nations already made plenty visualizations with the second dataset that can be found [here.][https://ourworldindata.org/agricultural-production#article-licence]

 > Why is our approach original?